sebastianruder/NLP-progress/english/intent_detection_slot_filling.md

 ## SNIPS
-SNIPS is a dataset by Snips.ai for SLU benchmarking.
+SNIPS is a dataset by Snips.ai for Intent Detection and Slot Filling benchmarking.
 Available from the [github page](https://github.com/snipsco/nlu-benchmark).
 This dataset contains several day to day user command categories (e.g. play a song, book a restaurant).

 | Model | Slot F1 Score | Intent Accuracy | Paper / Source | Code |
 | ------ | ------ | ------ | ------ | ------ |